 Now, some people do not want to invest by themselves.
 For these people, investing with a Robo-advisor is the next best thing.

-We just saw that investing by yourself does not take too much time in the long run.
+We just saw that investing does not take too much time in the long run.
 But we also saw that the learning phase could take longer.
 And many people are not willing to invest this time in learning.

 And there is also another advantage of a Robo-advisor, you have much fewer decisions to make.
 Some people do not trust themselves enough to choose what to invest in.
 So, they prefer to delegate these decisions to a professional Robo-advisor.
-Many people also use a bank, but the fees are likely to be much higher than a Robo-advisor, so I do not recommend it.
+Many people also use a bank, but the fees are likely much higher than a Robo-advisor, so I do not recommend it.

 Depending on your Robo-advisor, you may have to choose between a few options:

 - How aggressive do you want to be?

 - Do you want to invest sustainably?

 For these options, the Robo-advisor will guide you with several questions they will ask and then propose you a configuration that suits you.
 So, it does not require you to research investing before you can set up your account.
 This is the whole point of investing with a Robo-Advisor.